mjfrigaard/sharing-your-work/manuscript/chapter1.md

 Sixteen years later, Google will claim to be indexing [130 trillion pages](https://searchengineland.com/googles-search-indexes-hits-130-trillion-pages-documents-263378) across the web.
 At the time of this writing, the Indexed Web has an estimated 5.64 billion pages ( [Monday, 10 June 2019](https://www.worldwidewebsize.com/) ).

 ![](images/00-2018-google-worldwidewebsize.png)

 We've never had more access to information than we do right now, and it's unlikely that there will ever be less available information any time soon.

-### Getting your science *on* the internet
+### Getting your science noticed on the internet

 > "*Your work should speak for itself...*" - author unknown

 The sea of information on the internet means competing voices for your audience's attention.
 All that excellent work you're doing needs to be discoverable on the internet by people who can advance (and refine) your ideas.
-For that to happen, you have to create more than just a single thesis, dissertation, or paper.
-If your future collaborators, prospective employers, and fellow graduate students are going to find you, that means keeping an ongoing catalog of what you've done discoverable by searching the internet.
+For that to happen, you have to create more than just a single artifact (like a thesis, dissertation, or white paper).
+If your future collaborators, prospective employers, and fellow graduate students are going to find what you're up to, it means keeping an ongoing catalog of what you've done and making sure it's discoverable by searching the internet.
 And unless you're willing to pay for advertisements, that means creating useful content that people read and share.

 ![](images/00-the-internet.png)